hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 Here is some boilerplate text you can use or customize when inviting or announcing your workshop:

 ```
-Terraform Cloud on XXXXX
+HCP Terraform on XXXXX
 A hands-on technical workshop

-Supercharge your Cloud infrastructure management with Terraform Cloud.
+Supercharge your Cloud infrastructure management with HCP Terraform.

 Here's the workshop syllabus showing the topics we will cover:

-1. Community Edition to Cloud/Enterprise
+1. Community Edition to HCP/Enterprise
-🌥️ Terraform Cloud Overview
+🌥️ HCP Terraform Overview
 👨🏽‍🏫 Review the Basics
 🔗 Configure Remote State